section-engineering-education/engineering-education/SHell.md

 ## Control-flow Constructs

 ### If-else statements
-Useful for decision making, we can use it like a typical if-else ladder and use nested if-else statements, similar to programming languages.
+Useful for decision making, we can use it as a typical if-else ladder and use nested if-else statements, similar to programming languages.

 Simple If statement